mhogomchungu/tasks/README.md

 Example use case of the Task::await() API is here[6] where a function call "blocks" waiting for a result without "hanging" the entire GUI application.

+A short tutorial on task/async/await as implemented in C# can be viewed from this[8] link.

 [0] https://github.com/mhogomchungu/tasks/blob/master/example.cpp

 [1] http://channel9.msdn.com/Blogs/Charles/Asynchronous-Programming-for-C-Developers-PPL-Tasks-and-Windows-8